Last Updated on

 What is Assisted Hatching in IVF

-In some patients, the zona pellucida is distinctively harder, which makes it difficult for the embryo to hatch out and implant.
-Assisted hatching is a laboratory technique carried out before embryo transfer which facilitates implantation by helping the embryo to hatch out of the zona pellucida.
+In some patients, the zona pellucida is distinctively harder, which makes it difficult for the embryo to hatch out.
+Assisted hatching is a laboratory technique carried out before embryo transfer to facilitate implantation.
 Here at euroCARE IVF, we use cutting-edge laser technology to make a small opening in the zona.
-Once it is transferred to the uterus, the embryo can implant more successfully.
+Once it is transferred to the uterus, the embryo can hatch out and start implanting into the uterine lining with more ease.

 Who Needs Assisted Hatching

-The most common indications for assisted hatching during IVF Cyprus cycles are:
+The most common indications for assisted hatching during IVF Cyprus cycles include:

 - Age factor – the female patient is older than 35